What is the Right to Buy scheme?

 Local authorities are a valuable resource for tenants interested in the Right to Buy scheme.
 They provide accurate, region-specific information, which is essential due to the local variations in how the scheme is applied.

 Your local authority can provide details about discount levels, eligibility, and the application process.
-They can also provide guidance about local housing policies and the potential impact of your decision to buy.
-It's worth noting that using a solicitor or another professional service can help streamline the process and provide additional peace of mind, but many tenants successfully navigate this process independently.
+They can also provide guidance about local housing policies and the impact of your decision to buy.
+It's worth noting that using a solicitor or a conveyancer can help streamline the process and provide additional peace of mind, but many tenants successfully manage this process independently.

 Useful online resources and governmental portals